Product

 1. Users aren’t satisfied with your product.

-If your users are having issues with the service itself, you need to fix the product as quickly as possible.
-Send follow-up surveys to identify what types of issues your users are having, or better yet, have your customer success team schedule phone calls with these users to address their concerns before they churn.
+If your users have issues with the service, you need to fix the product as quickly as possible.
+Send follow-up surveys to identify what types of problems your users are having, or better yet, have your customer success team schedule phone calls with these users to address their concerns before they churn.

 If, on the other hand, your users are highly satisfied with your product but aren’t recommending it to others, think about how you can facilitate the recommendation process.
 In addition, consider hosting testimonials and case studies of satisfied users on your landing page.